Dreamworld (Australia): 2020–present

 On 17 July 2021, in an email to pass holders, Dreamworld announced that BuzzSaw would be retired after 31 August 2021.
 The ride was the 13th attraction to be closed since October 2016.
+The attraction was refurbished and relocated to Gumbaya World in Victoria as Project Zero.

-Dreamworld also announced that the Dreamworld Express would be receiving brand new custom train carriages built by a world-class theme park train manufacturer.
+Dreamworld also announced that the Dreamworld Express would be receiving new train carriages.
 The refurbished attraction reopened in July 2022, with a reduced track layout and reversed direction of travel.
 The train now runs clockwise instead of anti-clockwise, with two stations (Central Park Station and Corroborree Station) instead of four.
-The previous track loop around the defunct Blue Lagoon site has been removed.
+The previous track loop around the Blue Lagoon site has been removed.
+The Station platforms were also raised to allow for wheelchair users to be able to access al the train carriages with ease.

-In April 2022, The Giant Drop closed for substantial refurbishment and repainting of the Dreamworld Tower.
-The attraction is scheduled to reopen on 31 January 2023.
-On 24 November, Dreamworld announced a rebranding of the DreamWorks Experience and ABC Kids World themed area into Kenny and Belinda's Dreamland and the new Rivertown respectively, with rebranded and refurbished attractions as well as new attractions.
-These areas are expected to be rebranded from 2023 to 2024.
+In April 2022, The Giant Drop closed for refurbishment and repainting of the Dreamworld Tower.
+The attraction reopened on 24 June 2023.
+On 24 November, Dreamworld announced a rebranding of the DreamWorks Experience and ABC Kids World themed area into Kenny and Belinda's Dreamland with rebranded and refurbished attractions as well as new attractions.
+Also, a new chair swing ride called The Dreamworld Flyer was announced for Main Street.

+In late 2022 Dreamworld CEO Greg Yong announced the A$50million redevelopment of ABC Kids world & Wiggles world, The new area is to be called Rivertown which is a nod to Dreamworld's past.
+The area opened in December 2024 featuring the most heavily themed ride in the country "Jungle Rush" roller coaster & "Murrissippi Motors".
+The land features Australia's largest & most heavily themed restaurant "Jane's Rivertown Restaurant".